ldedge1s/homework/README.md

 - All of the mocked payment data can be found in `mockApi/clientPurchaseHistory.mock.js`

 # Important addition:
-- You can see detailed reward information by hovering mouse over monthly gained points of any user in the summary view.
+- You can see detailed reward information by clicking on monthly gained points of any user in the summary view.

 # Requirements:
 - NodeJS